Doctoral Degree Requirements

 In addition to defending the dissertation, the candidate must verify that a paper based on the dissertation has been submitted to a refereed journal for publication.

 Candidates must complete a minimum of 30 semester hours of dissertation.
-Candidates are required to register for two semester hours of dissertation during the semester in which the dissertation is defended.
 Students are expected to complete the dissertation requirements for the doctoral degree within nine years from matriculation.

 Any other specific requirements and sequences leading to these degrees are described in the following sections or in departmental and program documents.